-If you have important video calls (for example, you fundraise as the CEO of a company), you should have a good webcam setup.
+If you have important video calls (for example, you fundraise as the CEO of a company or run a sales team), you should have a good webcam setup.
 This post contains everything you need for one, at a cost of $700-$2,000, depending on which options you choose.
+There are no affiliate links.

 I. Camera